 2 tablespoons sherry

-Melt 1 tablespoon butter in a heavy pot like a dutch oven and cook shrimp for 3 minutes while stirring just until they are cooked.
-Cooking too long toughens them.
-Take shrimp out and set aside in a small bowl.
+Melt 1 tablespoon butter in a heavy pot like a dutch oven and cook shrimp for 3 minutes while stirring until just cooked and set aside in a small bowl.

-Next add the crab meat, but first pass your fingers through the meat to make sure there are no shells then cook for 5 minutes.
-Stir in cooked shrimp and sherry and bring to a simmer then turn burner off.
+Before adding the crab meat pass your fingers through the meat to make sure there are no shells.
 Do not substitute or leave out the real sherry.
 It crowns this dish!
 Serve hot.

 Some recipes call for the bisque to be blended in a blender or food processor before serving, but I like the thinner texture of the sauce with the lumps of seafood to bite into.

 This was such a fun and challenging project.
-I believe it came out better than my favorite restaurant bisque.
+I believe it is better than my favorite restaurant bisque.
 Can’t wait to make some for my Mama, but I have a feeling it won’t take the place that gumbo has in her heart.

 A big thank you to my Facebook friend who requested this recipe.
 I hope you enjoy making this bisque next time you get to escape to the beach with your bride.